juji-io/datalevin/doc/query.md

 e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method will be considered.
 The forward ref method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
-Reverse ref method has an extra step, it starts with `?f` relation and scan `:vae` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
+Reverse ref method has an extra step, it starts with `?f` relation and scan `:ave` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
 The third case is the value equality case, where `e` and `f` are linked due to unification of attribute values, then `:ave` index is scanned to find the target's entity IDs.
 These methods are essentially scanning indices for a list of entity IDs.
 Other attribute values then need to be merge scanned to obtain a full relation.

 The choice of these methods is determined by the optimizer based on its cost estimation.